-Supplements are beneficial but it’s always best to meet your need for vitamins and minerals through healthy foods.
+Supplements are beneficial but it’s always best to meet your need for vitamins for men and minerals through healthy foods.

 All nutritionists recommend food to get vitamins and minerals because they offer such minerals that are not found in any mineral or vitamin supplement in the world.

 Penny Kris-Etherton, Ph.D., R.D., and Distinguished Professor of Nutrition says that foods provide bioactive compounds and dietary fiber that are not found in supplements.
 She also says that if vitamins are taken on an empty stomach, without any food, the fat-soluble vitamins may not absorb well as they would when consumed with food.

 Can Supplements Help?

 They might.
 If you are doing your best to eat healthy food but you are deficient in certain areas, taking protein supplements might help.
 It’s mandatory to ensure they are taken in addition to healthy food.
 People forget that vitamins are supplements, they are not replacements.
 Also, use supplements only if it’s recommended by your physician especially if it’s any of the vitamins for high blood pressure.

 Generally, most nutritionists would agree that it’s ok to take a supplement if your nutrition needs are not met by a food-based diet.
 That’s because good supplements provide 100% of the daily recommended mineral and vitamins.

 Too Much of Everything is Bad